bcarr092/pyCovertAudio/README.md

 Configuration
 =============

 pyCovertAudio is powered by JSON configuration files.
 Sample configuration files can be found in the `src/pyCovertAudio/conf` directory.
-They are briefly outlined here:
+Each JSON file is briefly outlined here:

 * **ListDevices.json**: Lists the audio input and output devices on the system
 * **&lt;platform&gt;Playback.json**: Plays a WAV audio file.
 The key parameters in this file are: